Mark Warby QC

 "Brilliant analysis and advocacy": Harvey Kass, commenting on Miller v Associated Newspapers Ltd in the Press Gazette in May 2005.

-Recommended in current editions of Chambers and Partners and Legal 500 as a leading silk in defamation/privacy and sport.
+Recommended in current editions of Chambers and Partners and Legal 500 as a leading silk in defamation/privacy and in sport, in which

 Chambers: "a clear, punchy advocate ... " (Defamation/Privacy); "Pragmatic, sharp and good on his feet ..."
 (Sport)